rahuldidvaniya/CRUD-Django-React/README.md

 These tables and functions are integral to the application's interaction with job and job application records.

-These functions are integral to the application's interaction with job and job application records.

 ## Usage

 - Access the React frontend at http://localhost:3000